citizenfx/fivem-docs/content/docs/client-manual/console-commands.md

 ### list_aces
 <!-- TODO: probably needs a reference to an explanation for ACL stuff -->
 Lists all the aces (access control entries) in the console.
-It creates a list of the relationship between an principal and object and if they're allowed or not allowed to use it.
+It creates a list of the relationship between a principal and object and if they're allowed or not allowed to use it.
 Example output:

 ```